 As a result, Tesco Ireland (+8.9%), Dunnes Stores (+8.1%) and SuperValu (+8.5%) outperformed the total market throughout January (+6.5%).

-The storm’s impact was also evident in the grocers’ performance in the 12-week data up to January 2025.
+The storm’s impact was also evident in the grocers’ performance in the 12-week data to January 2025.

-Tesco Ireland came next with 24.1% of the market and 6.5% value growth year-on-year, followed by SuperValu at 20.3% of the market at 4.2% growth.
+Tesco Ireland came next, with 24.1% of the market and 6.5% value growth, year on year, followed by SuperValu, with 20.3% of the market and 4.2% growth.

-Lidl Ireland holds 12.4% of the market with total spending up 4.7%.
+Lidl Ireland holds 12.4% of the market, with total spending up by 4.7%.

 ‘Easing Pressure’

-“Spending on promotion rose by 8.4% with shoppers spending an additional €72 million versus last year.
+“Spending on promotion rose by 8.4%, with shoppers spending an additional €72 million versus last year.

 “This is the highest level of sales on promotion we’ve seen since February 2021.

-“Dry January was in full swing this year with 6.2% of all Irish households purchasing non-alcoholic drinks in January.
+“Dry January was in full swing this year, with 6.2% of all Irish households purchasing non-alcoholic drinks in January.

-“However, not everyone took part in Dry January this year as shoppers also spent an additional €7 million on beer and cider.”
+“However, not everyone took part in Dry January this year, as shoppers also spent an additional €7 million on beer and cider.”